tomexiskandar/bintang/README.rst

 :data_type: python data type eg. str, int, float
 :column_size: string length if data_type is a str
 :ordinal_position: integer for column order.
+:min_value: minimum value if data_type is a number
+:max_value: maximum value if data_type is a number
+:min_length: minimum length if data_type is a str
+:max_length: maximum length if data_type is a str
+:required: boolean value to indicate if the column is required (default is False)

-Note: At the moment data_type and column_size are used for generating sql table and not used for presenting the data.
+Note: At the moment data_type and column_size are used for generating sql table and not used for presenting the data. min_value, max_value, min_length, max_length and required parameters are used for validating the data when validation function is called.
+See Bintang.Table.validate() for more details.